Leon Culberson: 1943–1945

 Culberson made his major league debut on May 16, 1943, against the Chicago White Sox.
 Baseball records for many years credited a career minor league pitcher, Al Olsen, as appearing in the first game of that day's doubleheader as a pinch hitter who walked and had a stolen base.
 Research later found that Olsen did not make any major league appearances, rendering him a phantom ballplayer.
 Culberson is now credited with the noted appearance in the first game of the doubleheader, although Culberson denied playing in the game.
 Culberson was the starting center fielder in the second game of the doubleheader, thus his debut date is not in question.

 During the 1943 season, Culberson played in 81 games for Boston, hitting .272 and stealing 14 bases; third best on the team in each of those categories.
 On July 3, he hit for the cycle against the Cleveland Indians.
 Batting lead off, he hit a single in the 1st inning, a double in the 3rd inning, a triple in the 6th inning, and a home run (inside-the-park) in the 8th inning.
 By collecting the hits in that order it was a rare "natural" cycle, the fifth in MLB history.
-He remains the last player to have an inside-the-park home run as part of their cycle.
+He remains the only player to ever have an inside-the-park home run as part of his cycle.
 In 1944, his average fell to .238 playing in 75 games, then in 1945 he raised his average to .275 while appearing in 97 games.
 He played through the war years due to a trick knee condition that rendered him unfit for military duty, and also sidelined him at times.